 Anthony J. Martinez

-With the arrival of my second Librem Key, I thought now would be a good time to go over how I use Qubes OS features along with some more products from Purism for various signing, encryption, and authentication tasks.
+With the arrival of my second GPG Smartcard, I thought now would be a good time to go over how I use Qubes OS features along with some more general products for various signing, encryption, and authentication tasks.

 The Landscape